ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 Network incident resolve rpc allows multiple network incident instances to be resolved at a time.
-If a network incident instance is successfully resolved, a separate notification will be triggered to update the network incident status to 'cleared'.
+If a network incident instance is successfully resolved, a separate notification is triggered to update the network incident status to 'cleared'.
 If the network incident content is changed during this process, a notification update will be triggered.